rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 I prefer my race morning to be calm and organized.
 Everything was packed the night before.

-Waking up at 4:45 am, I took nice shower, wore my trisuit and had light breakfast - one banana, one whole foods energy bar and one caffeine pill (200mg).
+Waking up at 4:45 am, I took a nice shower, wore my trisuit and had light breakfast - one banana, one whole foods energy bar and one caffeine pill (200mg).

 After reaching the race venue, I went through the usual checklist: